1.What is a radio station?

 5.Is it possible to obtain a license for an earth station for purposes other than telecommunications service?

 According to the frequency assignment plan based on Article 26 of the Radio Law, in Japan, the frequencies (for example, C-band or Ku-band) used solely for a fixed satellite communications network shall be used for radio stations for the purpose of conducting telecommunications service or public service.
 Consequently, you cannot obtain a license for a radio station such as an earth station in order to perform communications for other purposes.

-With respect to SNG (Satellite News Gathering) used for events, etc., no one can obtain a license to use it in his own name.
-Nor can anyone, after receiving a lease of SNG from a telecommunications carrier in Japan, obtain a license to use it in his own name.
+For instance, with respect to SNG (Satellite News Gathering) used for events, etc., after receiving a lease of SNG from a telecommunications carrier in Japan,no one can obtain a license to use it in his own name.
 Communications by SNG to be conducted with a satellite is deemed to be a telecommunications carrier who uses a satellite, and cannot be conducted by anyone except a telecommunications carrier who uses a satellite authorized in Japan.
 Therefore, a person who wishes to obtain a license for SNG in his own name shall conclude a contract with an authorized telecommunications carrier in Japan, under which he obtains a license (a use permit) for SNG as a license owned by him in the name of the said telecommunications carrier, and receives the provision of communications service.
 The use of SNG by any foreign telecommunications carrier to whom no telecommunications service via satellite in Japan is allowed is not permitted.